Wichita Wind Surge: Ready for Opening Day after more than a year of preparation

 WICHITA, Kan.
 (KSNW) — Around this time a year ago, the Wichita Wind Surge were preparing for their inaugural season at Riverfront Stadium.
 However, due to the COVID-19 pandemic, the wait was extended out more than a year past the original date.

-“We’re right in the middle of the preparations,” explained Wind Surge Vice President and General Manager, Jared Forma.
+“We’re right in the middle of the preparations,” explained Jared Forma, Wind Surge vice president and general manager.
 “The biggest factor this year is trying to figure out exact protocols due to COVID.”

-Brian Turner, the Wind Surge’s Director of Sales added, “That makes a big difference, having basically a free year to get everything ready.”
+“That makes a big difference, having basically a free year to get everything ready,” added Brian Turner, the Wind Surge’s director of sales.

-Unlike last year, this season’s planning focuses around giving the best baseball experience while also keeping fans safe from the virus.
+Unlike last year, this season’s planning focuses on giving the best baseball experience while also keeping fans safe from the virus.

 “We’re working very closely with both Major League Baseball and the local health officials to make sure we’re going to abide by all of their necessary protocols so we can open Riverfront Stadium,” said Forma.